-The most notable progress came in July 2021 when Vancouver City Council approved a land lease renewal framework for the 55 co-ops on land owned by the City of Vancouver.
+The most notable progress came in July 202 hen Vancouver City approved a land lease renewals methodology for the 55 co-ops sites and owned by the City of Vancouver.
 We garnered much attention and support from our network of partners.
-However, it was the voices of our own co-op members who showed up in hundreds speaking to their positive experiences living in a housing co-operative that most impacted Council's final decision.
+However, it was the voices of our own co-op members who showed up in hundreds speaking to the passitive experiences living in a housing co-operative that most impacted the partners.